OpenDriveLab/OpenLane/README.md

 - Hours Tag.
 It annotates in what time this frame is collected.

 For more annotation criterion, please refer to [CIPO Anno Criterion](anno_criterion/CIPO/README.md)

-## Get Started
-Please follow these steps to make yourself familiar with the OpenLane dataset.
-Create an issue if you need any further information.
-### Download
-You can download the entire OpenLane dataset [here](data/README.md)

-### Evaluation Kit
-We provide evaluation tools on both lane and CIPO, following the same data format as Waymo and common evaluation pipeline in 2D/3D lane detection.
-Please refer to [Evaluation Kit](eval/README.md)

 ## Benchmark
 We provide an initial benchmark on OpenLane 2D/3D Lane Detection.
 To thoroughly evaluate the model, we provide different case split from the entire validation set.
 They are Up&Down case, Curve case, Extreme Weather case, Night case, Intersection case, and Merge&Split case.
-More detail can be found in [Lane Anno Criterion](anno_criterion/Lane/README.md).
+More detail can be found in [Lane Anno Criterion](anno_criterion/Lane/README.md)
 Based on the [Lane Eval Metric](eval/LANE_evaluation/README.md), results (**F-Score**) of different 2D/3D methods on different cases are shown as follows.
-We also provide the codebase of [PersFormer](https://github.com/OpenPerceptionX/PersFormer_3DLane) as an example to train and evaluate 3D Lane.
 - 2D Lane Detection

 | Method     | All  | Up&<br>Down | Curve | Extreme<br>Weather | Night | Intersection | Merge&<br>Split |